Human food: Food sources

-Humans eat thousands of plant species; there may be as many as 75,000 edible species of angiosperms, of which perhaps 7,000 are often eaten.
+Humans eat thousands of plant species; there may be as many as 75,000 edible species of angiosperms (flowering plants), of which perhaps 7,000 are often eaten.
 Most human plant-based food calories come from maize, rice, and wheat.
 Plants can be processed into bread, pasta, cereals, juices and jams, or raw ingredients such as sugar, herbs, spices and oils can be extracted.
 Oilseeds are often pressed to produce rich oils: sunflower, flaxseed, rapeseed (including canola oil) and sesame.

 Animals may be used as food either directly or indirectly.
 This includes meat, eggs, shellfish and dairy products like milk and cheese.
-They are an important source of protein and are considered complete proteins for human consumption, as (unlike plant proteins) they contain all the amino acids essential for the human body.
+They are an important source of protein and are considered complete proteins for human consumption, as (unlike most plant proteins) they contain all the amino acids essential for the human body.
 Some cultures and people do not consume meat or animal food products for cultural, dietary, health, ethical, or ideological reasons.
 Vegetarians choose to forgo food from animal sources to varying degrees.
 Vegans do not consume any foods that contain ingredients from an animal source.

 Fish and other marine animals are harvested from lakes, rivers, wetlands, inland waters, coasts, estuaries, mangroves, near-shore areas, and marine and ocean waters.
 Although aquatic foods contribute significantly to the health of billions of people around the world, they tend to be undervalued nutritionally, primarily because their diversity is framed in a monolithic way as "seafood or fish."
 Worldwide, aquatic foods are available every season and are produced in a wide variety.
 Over 2,370 species are harvested from wild fisheries, and about 624 are farmed in aquaculture.
 Fish powder for infants, fish wafers for snacks, and fish chutneys have all been developed because marine foods are nutrient-dense.